 In the event a crime of domestic violence, dating violence, sexual assault, or stalking occurs, the University will follow its policy governing such acts which can be found in AR 6:2, titled Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct.
 It should be noted that the steps, anticipated timelines, decision-making process for disciplinary proceedings, steps to file a disciplinary complaint, and how the institution determines which type of proceeding to use are all informed by a single policy, AR 6:2.
-Also, these procedures apply in all cases involving violations of AR 6:2 regardless of whether respondent is a faculty employee, staff employee, or student.
+Also, these procedures apply in all cases involving violations of AR 6:2 regardless of whether the respondent is a faculty employee, staff employee, or student.
+The University resolves complaints of prohibited conduct within a period that is reasonable given the nature of the complaint.
+However, should the process take longer than anticipated, the University will communicate with the involved parties to ensure everyone is informed of any revised timeline, etc. The process will be conducted, not only in a timely manner, but also in a prompt, fair, and impartial manner in order to provide all parties with resolution.